…what is it worth in the future?

 Future Value of a Lump Sum Cash Flow Diagram

-Each cash flow stream can be represented in a cash flow diagram.
-The original 3,000 is invested (cash out) at the start of period 1, and is returned (cash in) with interest as the larger lump sum 3,993, at the end of period 3.
+Additionally each cash flow stream can be represented in a cash flow diagram.
+As can be seen the original 3,000 is invested (cash out) at the start of period 1, and is returned (cash in) with interest as the larger lump sum 3,993, at the end of period 3.

-Each year interest is being earned on the original sum and on the interest from the previous years, this type of interest is referred to as compound interest.
-This is shown in the table below.
+It is important to realize that each year interest is being earned on the original sum and on the interest from the previous years.
+Consequently this type of interest is referred to as compound interest.
+To illustrate the compounding is shown in the table below.

 n | Period | 1 | 2 | 3 |